rorywalsh/CsoundUnity/Documentation~/index.md

 CsoundUnity supports building for Windows, macOS, Android 64bit (it has successfully been tested on Oculus Quest) and iOS 64bit.
 We are planning to add WebGL support, but unfortunately Unity WebGL doesn't support AudioSource.OnAudioFilterRead callback, meaning that we are not able to use the same approach we're using for the other platforms.
-This means that WebGL support could take a while!
+This means that adding WebGL support could take a while!